-There’s a right way and a wrong way to do just about everything, especially when it comes to pitching influencers.
+If you’re building an enterprise SEO strategy, it’s critical to know how to pitch influencers.
 Online publishers receive hundreds of emails from brands every week.
-If you want to cut through the noise (and not put your foot in your mouth) then you need to know how to pitch influencers properly.
+So if you want to cut through the noise (and not put your foot in your mouth) then follow these tips.

 1. Know Who You’re Looking For

 Don’t just send your pitch to every influencer you come across.
 Do the research and find influencers who fit your brand.
 It’s usually not good enough to narrow your target to “moms” or “fashion.”
 Instead, develop the ideal persona that you’re trying to reach and then go out and find people who fit that mold.

 Yes, it’s far more work upfront.
 But you’ll get much stronger results from your campaign.
 It’s okay to be picky.